joecullin/aoc2020/journal.md

 ---
+## Day 25

+I thought the instructions were confusing.
+I wasn't sure if subject number 7 was just the example, or if I also needed to find a subject number.

+Then I got to part two ... what!!???
+At first I thought I had to figure out some trick to unlock the question.
+Then I got it: I have to go back and finish day 20 first.

+---
 ## Day 24

 Printing out a page of hexagonal graph paper really helped me visualize the steps between tiles.